 If you do not feel comfortable with the shotgun, practice with dummy rounds for loading and unloading.
 Find range time with an instructor to hone your skills.
 The shotgun should not be treated as a “scattergun,” but like a precision rifle.

-Twelve gauge 00 buckshot spreads, with current police ammunition, hover around one inch per three feet of distance to target.
+12-gauge 00 buckshot spreads, with current police ammunition, hover around one inch per three feet of distance to the target.
 This will vary with the ammunition, barrel length of the gun, and choke size (cylinder-bore in a police gun).
 Test your shotgun and ammo at various target distances to see how your gun patterns.

 To paraphrase master trainer Clint Smith of Thunder Ranch, a handgun is for fighting your way back to your long gun.
 Not everyone has a police rifle.
 We cannot take a shotgun with us on every call.
 But because it greatly increases our lethality quotient in an armed confrontation, a shotgun should be carried when it is tactically appropriate for the situation and need is apparent.